 “In the same way that Musk absorbed books, he tried doing that with other people’s expertise.
 It was as if he could suck the experience out of them.
 He truly listens to people.”

 As a leader, you want to cultivate a culture of continuous learning for continuous growth.
-This is important to help you break new barriers and keep discovering new solutions to problems.
+This is important to help you break new barriers and discover new solutions to problems.

 In the same way, you want to inspire your entire team to continuously look for new ways to improve.

-Elon Musk might be eccentric and unpredictable at times.
+The Elon Musk leadership style might be eccentric and unpredictable at times.

 But hate him, or like him, you can’t take away the fact that this extraordinarily successful man has excellent leadership and people management skills.

-Elon Musk leadership style has helped build Tesla into one of the most valuable companies in the world, among his several multi-billion-dollar ventures.
+Elon Musk’s leadership style has helped build Tesla into one of the most valuable companies in the world, among his several multi-billion-dollar ventures.

 He’s undoubtedly one of the most influential leaders of our time, and honestly, we’d be damned not to learn from him.